A strong open mapping theorem for surjections from cones onto Banach spaces: Introduction

-Although our starting point was in the context of ordered Banach spaces, it gradually became clear that for these spaces one is merely looking at a particular instance of more general phenomena.
+In fact, although the above question and results are in the context of ordered Banach spaces, it will become clear in this paper that for these spaces one is merely looking at a particular instance of more general phenomena.
 In short: if $T:C\to X$ is a continuous additive positively homogeneous surjection from a closed not necessarily proper cone in a Banach space onto a Banach space, then $T$ has a well-behaved right inverse, and (stronger) versions of theorems such as And\^o's, where several cones in one space are involved, are then almost immediately clear.
 We will now elaborate on this, and at the same time explain the structure of the proofs.